Inside 11 abandoned celebrity mansions left to languish

 Bruce Lee's Hong Kong home

-Widely considered the most influential martial artist of all time, Bruce Lee had already carved out a moderately successful Hollywood career when he moved back to Hong Kong in 1971.
-But, tired of being offered the usual supporting roles and typecast TV characters, he had big plans to make his own kung-fu movies.
+Widely considered the most influential martial artist of all time, Bruce Lee moved back to Hong Kong in 1971 following his success in Hollywood.
+He was tired of being offered the usual supporting roles and typecast TV characters and had big plans to make his own kung-fu movies.

 Bruce Lee's Hong Kong home

-When Bruce Lee died in 1973 at the age of 32, his Hong Kong home (seen here in 2009) was quickly purchased by Chinese philanthropist Yu Pang-lin in 1974.
+After Lee's passing, the Hong Kong home was quickly purchased by Chinese philanthropist Yu Pang-lin in 1974.
 After some years it was converted into a "love hotel" where rooms could be rented by the hour.

 Bruce Lee's Hong Kong home

 Pang-lin died in 2015, leaving the mansion and his entire estate to charity.
-In 2019, the South China Morning Post reported that it was going to be converted to a Chinese studies centre, but faced too many structural problems by this point.
+In 2019, the South China Morning Post reported that it was going to be converted into a Chinese studies centre, but the building faced too many structural problems by this point.
 Maintaining it was almost impossible.

 Bruce Lee's Hong Kong home

 Here's what one of the hotel rooms looked like in around 2009.
-Outside, the gardens had become overgrown and were starting to encroach inside the building among remnants from its life as a hotel.
+Outside, the gardens had become overgrown and were starting to encroach on the interior spaces, which contained remnants of the building's past life as a hotel.

 Bruce Lee's Hong Kong home